c3-time-domain/SeeChange/docs/pipeline.md

 Despite these disadvantages, UUIDs offer some advantages, which ultimately end up winning out.
 They all stem from the fact that you can generate unique primary keys without having to contact the database.
 This allows us, for example, to build up a collection of objects including foreign keys to each other, and save them all to the database at the end.
 With auto-generating primary keys, we wouldn't be able to set the foreign keys until we'd saved the referenced object to the databse, so that its id was generated.
 (SQLAlchemy gets around this with object relationships, but object relationships in SA caused us so many headaches that we stopped using them; see below.)
 It also allows us to do things like cache objects that we later load into the database, without worrying that the cached object's id (and references amongst multiple cached objects) will be inconsistent with the state of the database counters.

 (Note that there are [performance reasons to prefer UUID7 over UUID4](https://ardentperf.com/2024/02/03/uuid-benchmark-war/), but at the moment we're using v4 UUIDs because the python uuid library doesn't support V7.
-If at some future time it does, it might be worth changing.)a
+If at some future time it does, it might be worth changing.)

 ### Use of SQLAlchemy